aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_router/introduction/introduction.md

 ### Without React Router

-If we don't use React Router, we are supposed to complete this fucntion with `window.location.hash`
+If we don't use React Router, we are supposed to complete this requirement with `window.location.hash`.